sharedskies/pseudopotential/README.md

 This Fortran program and accompanying data may be used to compute the long range interaction of a polarizable atom or molecule with an atom with one excited electron.

 While it depends on adjustable parameters, they may be estimated from first principles or refined by matching some states to accepted calculations or experiments.
 It returns the eigenstate energies as a function of atomic separation, and for those states gives the decomposition in the isolated atom basis states.
 Thus it shows how states mix as a consequence of atomic interactions, and reveals the changes in apparent dipole transition probability for atomic states during collsion.
-The resulting long range potentials are more accurate than simply assuming a Van der Waals potential for computing neutral atom collision line broadenign, and are useful as a guide to convergence at long range of *a priori* models.
+The resulting long range potentials are more accurate than simply assuming a Van der Waals potential for computing neutral atom collision line broadening, and are useful as a guide to convergence at long range of *a priori* models.

 ## Version